Old Perry County Courthouse (Rome, Indiana)

-Old Perry County Courthouse, also known as Rome Schoolhouse, is a historic courthouse located in Tobin Township, Perry County, Indiana.
-The building is located near the center of the community of Rome, Indiana.
+Old Perry County Courthouse, also known as Rome Schoolhouse, is a historic courthouse located in Rome, Indiana.
 It was built in 1818, and is a two-story, square brick building with a hipped roof topped by a central cupola.
 The building served as the seat of county government until 1859.
 It then housed a school until 1966.

 It was listed on the National Register of Historic Places in 1981.